Lapeyus/GCP-SLZ/documentation/docs/slz-groups.md

 This part of the SLZ implementation defines different groups within your GCP organization.
 By adhering to the principle of least privilege, we ensure that users and services have the minimum levels of access required to perform their duties.

 !!! danger
-          In order to mantain this implementation as an effective and secure landing zone on GCP, you should consider the principle of least privilege, where you should grant only the necessary access to users, groups and services to perform their tasks.
+          In order to mantain this implementation as an effective and secure landing zone on GCP, Don't create aditional SLZ core Groups, this here should be enought to manage the ORG.
+For additional controls consider the Project level Groups. see bu-groups.

 ### Groups Overview